goschtl/zope/zopyx.versioning/trunk/zopyx/versioning/README.txt

 Basic concepts
 --------------

+- golden rule #1: keep it simple, keep it small

 - pluggable storage API (storing the versioned data)

 - using JSON as data exchange format between objects to be versioned